Poznań: Public universities

 The Adam Mickiewicz University is one of the three most important universities in Poland after University of Warsaw and University of Kraków.
 All three host a large number of international students and lead in scientist exchange, research grants and top publications.
 The University's Morasko Campus in northern Poznań comprises the Faculties of Biology, Physics, Mathematics, Chemistry, Political Sciences, and Geography.
 The campus infrastructure belongs to the most impressive among Polish universities.
 It is situated close to the Morasko meteorite nature reserve, one of the rare sites in Europe where a number of meteorites fell and some traces may be still seen.

 Poznań University of Technology was ranked fifth among all universities in Poland, and third among Polish technical universities, in the 2018 international Scimago Institutions Ranking.
 In the 2019 Academic Ranking of World Universities, known also as the Shanghai Ranking, PUT was classified among the 500 best universities in the world in two disciplines, i.e. "Computer Science & Engineering" and "Mechanical Engineering".
 PUT was ranked third among all Polish universities in the 2019–20 Ministry of Science and Higher Education popularity ranking.
-Recent years have brought extensive development of university infrastructure at the "Warta campus", located on the right side of Warta river between Malta lake and Poznań city center.
+Recent years have brought extensive development of university infrastructure at the "Warta campus", located on the right side of Warta river between Malta lake and Poznań city centre.